Table of Contents

 Instructions

 - Using an 8-quart stockpot, place together dried chickpeas, 1 tablespoon salt, and 1 teaspoon baking soda.
-Cover with water and let stand at room temperature 8-10 hours.
-Rinse and drain chickpeas.16 oz dried chickpeas, 1 tbsp kosher salt, 2 tsp baking soda
+Cover with water and let stand at room temperature for 8-10 hours.
+Then, rinse and drain the chickpeas.16 oz dried chickpeas, 1 tbsp kosher salt, 2 tsp baking soda

 - Return the chickpeas to the kettle and add 2 teaspoons salt, 1 teaspoon baking soda, bay leaves, and onion.
 Cover with 8 cups of water.2 tsp baking soda, 2 tsp kosher salt, 3 bay leaves, 1 medium onion